Getting Started

 eth_sources[].url

-A URL that points to a HTTP JSON RPC API.
+A URL that points to an HTTP JSON RPC API.
 This can be a local {G,R}eth node or a Quicknode.

 eth_sources[].ws_url